The intelligent content supply chain

 Stage 2 — Content tagging

+Tagging is the least visible and most strategically consequential stage of the content supply chain.
 Without standardized, machine-readable metadata, personalization engines cannot select effectively, compliance systems cannot route accurately, and measurement systems cannot attribute meaningfully.
 In most organizations, tagging remains manual, inconsistent, and retrospective, silently constraining every downstream AI capability.
+AI-driven tagging transforms metadata into a real-time intelligence layer.

-Clinical attributes: Indication, MOA, claim type, data source
+Indication, MOA, claim type, and data source.

-Compliance attributes: ISI completeness, substantiation tier, market scope
+ISI completeness, substantiation tier, and market scope.

-Channel suitability: Format, device optimization, length
+Format, device optimization, and length.

-Lifecycle governance: Approval version, expiry triggers, localization scope
+Approval version, expiry triggers, and localization scope.

-The tagging pipeline integrates:
+Technical note: The tagging pipeline

 Named Entity Recognition (NER) for clinical concept extraction